diagridio/catalyst-quickstarts/keyvalue/java/README.md

 -->

-Navigate to the root directory of the java app and clean install all node dependencies.
+Navigate to the root directory of the java app and install all dependencies.

 ```sh
 mvn clean install